gencurrent/hr-app-front/README.md

-# Front End application for the "HR-Eco" project
+Front End application for the "HR-Eco" project

+# Build

+To build a docker image
+`docker build -t hr-app-frontend .`
+Pushing the image to the registry
+`docker tag hr-app-front localhost:5050/hr-app-frontend`
+`docker push localhost:5050/hr-app-frontend`

 ## Briefing

 ## Structure

 src/ — source code
  utils — utilities for the whole application

 # Getting Started with Create React App